-Abstract.
-Load balancing is one of the key components in many distributed systems as it heavily impacts performance and resource utilization.
+Abstract Load balancing is one of the key components in many distributed systems as it heavily impacts performance and resource utilization.
 We consider a heterogeneous system where each server belongs to one of K classes and the speed of the server depends on its class.
-Arriving jobs are immediately dispatched to a server class in a randomized manner, i.e., with probability p_k a job is assigned to class k.
+Two types of load balancing strategies are considered: arriving jobs are either immediately dispatched to a server class in a randomized manner, i.e., with probability $p_k$ a job is assigned to class k, or are dispatched based on their size, i.e., jobs with a size in $[T{k-1}, T_k)$ are assigned to class k.
 Within each class a power of d choices rule is used to select the server that executes the job.

-For large systems and exponential job size durations the optimal probabilities p_k to minimize the mean response time can be determined easily via convex optimization.
-In this paper we develop a mean field model (validated by simulation) to investigate how these optimal probabilities p_k are affected by the higher moments and in particular by the variability of the job size distribution when the service discipline at each server is first-come-first-served.
-The main insight provided is that optimizing the probabilities p_k based on the higher moments is much more involved and provides only a non negligible gain for very specific system load regions.
+For large systems and exponential job size durations the optimal probabilities $p_k$ to minimize the mean response time can be determined easily via convex optimization.
+In this paper we develop a mean field model (validated by simulation) to investigate how the optimal probabilities $p_k$ are affected by the higher moments and in particular by the variability of the job size distribution when the service discipline at each server is first-come-first-served.
+In addition, we make use of the cavity method to study the optimal thresholds $T_k$ in case the dispatching is based on the job size.